 - Protective factors are individual, family, or community characteristics that seem to protect from or are associated with decreases in problem behavior.
 For example, community norms discouraging alcohol consumption at public gatherings could be a protective factor if it prevents underage drinking.

 - Changeability refers to how easy it is to create change in a particular risk or protective factor.
 For example, changing community attitudes towards underage drinking may be more difficult than changing policies that restrict access to alcohol.

 - Importance refers to how much impact a particular risk or protective factor is likely to have on the overall target outcome.
 Factors can also be important if they impact more than one outcome.
-For example, peer influence is often a very important factor for underage drinking and can be considered even more important if it impacts not only underage drinking, but also delinquency, and other drug abuse.
+For example, peer influence is often a very important factor for underage drinking and can be considered even more important if it impacts not only underage drinking, but also delinquency, and other drug misuse.

-- Selecting prevention interventions: Many programs and interventions already exist to address substance abuse issues at multiple different levels (e.g., at the individual, family, and community levels).
+- Selecting prevention interventions: Many programs and interventions already exist to address substance misuse issues at multiple different levels (e.g., at the individual, family, and community levels).
 With so many to choose from, communities should plan carefully and select interventions that are 1) evidence-based, 2) most likely to influence the target risk and protective factors (conceptual fit) and 3) a good fit with community values and cultural norms.
 In other words, interventions should also be feasible and relevant to the population the intervention will serve (practical fit).
 Consider the following when selecting a program:

 - Objectives: What tasks will assist in goal accomplishment?

 - Instructions: How do you implement the program (including what to do when something goes wrong)?